javaee/glassfish/src/site/markdown/custom-resolver-example.md

 implementation that will be called whenever HK2 wants to inject into a constructor or field or method that is annotated with the custom injection annotation.
 The actual type of the parameterized type of the [InjectionResolver][injectionresolver] implementation must be the custom injection annotation.

+The annotation [InjectionPointResolver][injectionpointresolver] can optionally be placed on the custom annotation.
+Using this annotation allows the automatic analysis of a class with custom injection annotations prior to the registration of the associated [InjectionResolver][injectionresolver].

 Here is how the AlternateInjectionResolver is defined:

 ```java
 @Singleton